PauloOrtizF/predictive-brain-lab.github.io/hpc_cluster.md

 -	[Python](https://hpc.dccn.nl/docs/cluster_howto/exercise_python/exercise.html)

 ### Using Integrated Development Environments on the Cluster
 There are two [integrated development environments](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) that you can use for coding and have specific ways of connecting them to the cluster.
-For some cases, this means you might be able to run the program from your laptop by using the integrated terminal in the program to connect to the cluster.
+For some cases, this means you might be able to run the program from your laptop by using the integrated terminal in the app to connect to the cluster.

 The two options currently available are:
 1. [PyCharm](https://www.jetbrains.com/pycharm/promo/?source=google&medium=cpc&campaign=EMEA_en_NL_PyCharm_Branded&term=pycharm&content=536947779960&gad_source=1&gclid=Cj0KCQjwir2xBhC_ARIsAMTXk87pzxVhYu3tYfZEoAgH9AZW1PFA66677IDr6HewFsqER9U3XWnXC5QaAohZEALw_wcB) – an IDE for Python project.
 You can find more information about the IDE and how to use it in the cluster [here](https://hpc.dccn.nl/docs/cluster_howto/ide-pycharm.html).